 Applicants for the Music Tripos will normally have taken Music at A-Level, although ABRSM Grade 8 Theory may be offered as a substitute.
 Music Technology is not normally accepted as a substitute for A-Level Music.

-Some experience in both music history and harmony and counterpoint, whether or not explicitly tested by the A-Level syllabus, is useful but not essential.
-It is not required to have a particular ability on an instrument to apply to read Music, but aptitude at the keyboard at A-Level roughly equivalent to Grade 5 Piano is advantageous.
+Some experience in both music history and harmony and counterpoint, whether or not explicitly tested by the A-Level (or equivalent) syllabus, is useful but not essential.
+It is not required to have a particular ability on an instrument to apply to read Music, but aptitude at the keyboard roughly equivalent to Grade 5 Piano is advantageous.

-The College is happy to consider applications for deferred entry, as well as applications post-A-Level.
+The College is happy to consider applications for deferred entry, as well as applications post-A-Level (or equivalent).

 Candidates will be asked to submit an essay in advance of the interview, together with a musical composition or harmony exercise where appropriate.
 The work submitted may be used as the basis of part of the discussion at interview.

 A written test, lasting one hour, will precede the interview and test basic harmony, counterpoint and essay-writing skills.